-Norman Yatooma & Associates law firm aspires for the highest standards, and our clients and potential clients should never settle for less.
+The Norman Yatooma & Associates law firm aspires for the highest standards, and believes that our clients and potential clients should never settle for less.
 Some health providers offer their patients apologies to forgo the likelihood of a malpractice claim.
 Furthermore, many insurance companies offer settlements as an alternative to litigation.
 However, never accept a settlement without first speaking to a medical malpractice lawyer.
 The settlement provided may not accommodate the full extent of your injuries.
-However, our medical malpractice lawyers may guarantee more financial compensation, which you rightfully deserve depending on the extent of your injuries and the nature of the case.
+However, our medical malpractice lawyers may be able to guarantee more financial compensation, which you rightfully deserve depending on the extent of your injuries and the nature of the case.

 Of course, there is a significant financial and time investment associated with a medical malpractice lawsuit, which is why a competent and adept firm such as Norman Yatooma & Associates is needed.
 Pursuing this type of lawsuit has a fairly high failing rate.
 Furthermore, medical malpractice prosecution is exceedingly expensive in most cases.
 However, if 200,000 American deaths results from medical malpractice each year, this is clearly a vital issue.
-But as a leading, full-service law firm, we can come to your aid.
+As a leading, full-service law firm, we can come to your aid.

 Our medical malpractice attorneys can be an invaluable asset, in terms of screening your case for viability.
-No qualified attorney will pursue a case unless there is incontrovertible evidence, as well as a high likelihood of success.
+No qualified attorney will pursue a medical malpractice case unless there is incontrovertible evidence, as well as a high likelihood of success.